seamplex/feenox/README.markdown

 the problem to be solved.
 Some basic rules are

 -   FeenoX is just a **solver** working as a *transfer function* between input and output files.
-Following the *rules of separation*, parsimony and diversity\_, **there is no embedded graphical interface** but means of using generic pre and post processing tools—in particular, [Gmsh][] and [Paraview][] respectively.
+Following the *rules of separation, parsimony and diversity*, **there is no embedded graphical interface** but means of using generic pre and post processing tools—in particular, [Gmsh][] and [Paraview][] respectively.
 See also [CAEplex][1].